 According to Wikipedia, worry stones are “smooth, polished gemstones, usually in the shape of an oval with a thumb-sized indentation, used for relaxation or anxiety relief.
 The smoothness of the stone is most often created naturally by running water.
 The size of a worry stone is often about half the size of a silver dollar coin…”

-This use of the stone is related to many ancient beliefs about stones conferring certain powers or protections upon those who are adorned with them.
+This use of the stone is reminiscent of many ancient beliefs about stones conferring certain powers or protections upon those who are adorned with them.
 I don’t know about that.
 But I do know that working with these stones did my spirit some good, in much the same way that growing a garden and keeping bees does my spirit good.

 A dog who worries at a bone has not a care in the world.
-When I was hunched over a work bench or on the concrete floor of the garage, chipping away at a hunk of stone, there was no room in my mind for anxiety about the future, or disappointment with myself, or gripes aimed at the Creator.
+When I was hunched over a work bench, chipping away at a hunk of stone, there was no room in my mind for anxiety about the future, or disappointment with myself, or gripes aimed at the Creator.